Our verdict

 Snug fit: Take it or make adjustments

-An expert describes the fit of the Nike LeBron 20 as "incredibly tapered," especially around the forefoot.
+We consider the fit of the Nike LeBron 20 incredibly tapered, especially around the forefoot.
 Those with narrow and medium-sized feet can go true to size if they want a snug, one-to-one fit.
-Otherwise, going up half a size is recommended.
+Otherwise, going up half a size is what we recommend.

 Indeed, the toebox of the Nike LeBron 20 tapers more compared to other basketball shoes we've tested.
 We measure both the widest part of the forefoot and the area around the toes.
 On average, our lab-tested basketball shoes get 29% narrower towards the toes, while the LeBron gets 33.2% narrower.

-Players with wider feet are definitely going to feel it.
+We are certain that players with wider feet are going to feel it.
 Especially in the suede variant, which doesn't have any stretch to it.

 Lockdown: Not a problem with the LeBron 20